Artificial Neural Networks for Predicting Mechanical Properties of Crystalline Polyamide12 via Molecular Dynamics Simulations: Artificial neural network for constitutive law

 The models summarized above are trained on the train data set for 1000 epochs, and predictions are made on the test data to assess our final performance.
-The resulting train-test history curves are presented in Fig. \ref{fig:testtrain}.
-We conclude that the ANNs are stable, there is no significant overfitting, and they perform well against the test data set, as seen from the test loss.
-The best model proves to be ANN-4, the rightmost column in Table \ref{tbl:hyp2}, and its architecture is schematically visualized in Fig. \ref{fig:nn_draw}.
+The resulting train-test history curves, in terms of MSE in PK2 stress (MPa), are presented in Figure \ref{fig:testtrain}.
+We conclude that the ANNs are stable, there is no significant overfitting, and they perform well against the test data set.
+The best model appears to be ANN-4, the rightmost column in Table \ref{tbl:hyp2}, and its architecture is schematically visualized in Figure \ref{fig:nn_draw}.

-Finally, we tested ANN-4 against a new set of uniaxial tension MD simulations to observe our models performance against the variance in strain rate.
-Two of the simulations utilized strain rates $\dot{\epsilon}_1 = 5 \times 10^{-6}/fs$ and $\dot{\epsilon}_2 = 10 \times 10^{-6}/fs$, that are within the training interval defined in Table \ref{fig:testtrain}.
-Predictions of ANN-4 is compared with the MD results and the resultant $C_{33}$ versus $S_{33}$ (MPa) relations are shown in Fig. \ref{fig:pred1}.
-Predictions in the elastic range and the ultimate strength display great agreement with the MD findings, which proves the predictive power of the ML approach.
+Finally, we tested ANN-4 against a new set of uniaxial tension MD simulations to observe the performance of our models against the variance in the strain rate.
+Two of the simulations utilized strain rates $\dot{\epsilon}_1 = 5 \times 10^{-6}/fs$ and $\dot{\epsilon}_2 = 10 \times 10^{-6}/fs$, which are within the training interval defined in Table \ref{fig:testtrain}.
+Predictions from ANN-4 is compared with the MD results and the resultant $C_{33}$ versus $S_{33}$ (MPa) relations are shown in Figure \ref{fig:pred1}.
+The predictions in the elastic range and the ultimate strength are in great agreement with the MD findings, demonstrating the predictive power of the ML approach.

 We consider two additional MD simulations that employed strain rates lying beyond the training range, encompassing both extremes.
 These strain rates are defined as $\dot{\epsilon}_3 = 0.5 \times 10^{-6}/fs$ (slower) and $\dot{\epsilon}_4 = 30 \times 10^{-6}/fs$ (faster).
-The corresponding outcomes are depicted in Fig. \ref{fig:pred2}, alongside the MD results, for comparison.
-While the slower rate led to a slightly higher ultimate strength, a remarkable agreement is observed within the elastic range.
+The corresponding results are shown in Figure \ref{fig:pred2}, together with the MD results, for comparison.
+Although the slower rate led to a slightly higher ultimate strength, remarkable agreement is observed within the elastic range.
 Here, the ANN effectively captured intricate aspects of the loading path.
-The findings clearly demonstrate the model's capacity for generalization and robustness across various strain rates, which makes it a promising candidate for effectively describing the constitutive laws of crystalline polymers to be used in large deformation FEM simulations. \\
+The findings clearly demonstrate the capacity of the model for generalization and robustness across various strain rates, which makes it a promising candidate for effectively describing the constitutive laws of crystalline polymers to be used in large-deformation FEM simulations.